 Chat to our current students and read their blogs to gain an insight into studying at City and learn more about our undergraduate and postgraduate courses.

 The BSc (Hons) Radiography (Radiotherapy and Oncology) course is taught by expert staff who are leaders in the field, many of whom have worked in specialised roles and advanced practice prior to their commencing their teaching career.

 You will be taught in various ways including lectures, workshops, seminars, self-directed study, research exercises, group-learning and work-based activity and tutorials.
 City also reinforces teaching through the use of e-learning that enables you to learn interactively using the internet, with self-tests and quizzes as well as online lecture notes being made available.

 Practical training takes place within the Centre for Radiography based in the School’s Clinical Skills Centre and provides a unique and safe environment for students to practice their skills in preparation for clinical practice.
 City's state-of-the-art centre offers access to the latest equipment in a self-contained simulated hospital environment where students can prepare for their clinical placements.
 The centre has specialist rooms including radiotherapy planning, virtual environment radiotherapy training (VERT) treatment room, and clinical skills training rooms.

 You will be assessed using a variety of methods, depending on module choices:

 In a typical three year degree, your final degree classification is calculated from the first, second and final years, with weightings of 20 per cent, 30 per cent and 50 per cent respectively.

-Half of the course is spent in the University and the other half on clinical placement.
+Half of the course is spent studying at City and the other half on clinical placement.

 The compulsory modules in the first year will introduce you to the principles and practice of radiotherapy.
-Year one is spent primarily at the University.
+Year one is spent primarily studying at City.

 In the second year, you will move on to more specialised subjects and begin to apply the knowledge and experience gained in year one.